djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

  <img src="images/print_example2.png" alt="NevermoreV2">

+<B>NEVERMORE V4</B><br>
+Nevermore V4 is a refinement of the V3.
+Some supports for the plenum are back unfortunately, but they should be easy enough to remove(integrated, so no slicer supports anywhere!)
+V4 adds a air guides, as the previous versions had the majority of air flow on just one side of the filter.
+The cartridge lid also mounts a bit sturdier, and V4 now has separate base pieces for use with vorons other than 2.4.

 <B>NEVERMORE V3</B><br>
 Nevermore V3 is a refinement of the V2.
 Gone are all supports, gone are the latch, lip and snap-fits (which due to the corner cubes made inserting the filter harder than it should be).
 Added is a 1.75mm slot between cartridge and plenum for TPU filament (or any other circulat rubber seal in suitable dimensions), and magnet latching (8x 4x6mm magnets).
 A later revision will probably bring support for standard voron 6x3 at the expense of the seal.
 Choose between V2 and V3 as you please!<BR><br>
 What-the-raven is Nevermore Micro?
 Its the smallest member of the Nevermore <I>recirculation carbon filter</I> family,  aimed at cleaning the VOCs produced by the printer REPEATEDLY, instead of using a one-pass exhaust of ever decreasing efficiency.
 Being the sixth filter design in my filter ventures, I feel this is the quickest way to add recirculation filtration easily - all while managing a balanced noise level utilizing a single 5015 fan.